Abd Al-Aziz Fawzan Al-Fawzan

-Abd Al-Aziz Fawzan Al-Fawzan (Arabic: فوزان، عبد العزيز بن فوزان بن صالح) is an Islamic scholar and author in Saudi Arabia.
-He is also known as Abd al-Aziz b.
-Fawzan al-Fawzan, Abd Al-Aziz Al-Fawzan.
+Abd Al-Aziz Fawzan Al-Fawzan (عبد العزيز فوزان الفوزان) is an Islamic scholar and author in Saudi Arabia.
+He is also known as Abd Al-Aziz Al-Fawzan or Abd al-Aziz b.
+Fawzan al-Fawzan.

 Background and education

 He is a Saudi Professor of Islamic Law at Imam Muhammad ibn Saud Islamic University and a member of the Teacher's Board, al-Imam University.
 In the past, he taught at the Institute of Islamic and Arabic Sciences in America (IIASA).

+Views

 Al-Fawzan speaks frequently on Saudi TV, and has reportedly been highly critical of Christianity and the United States.

 In 2005, of Christians he has reportedly said, "Someone who denies Allah, worships Christ, son of Mary, and claims that God is one third of a trinity – so you like these things he says and does?
 Don’t you hate the faith of such a polytheist who says God is one third of a trinity, or who worships Christ, son of Mary?"
 He further commented that Muslims should have positive hatred, which is to feel compassion and mercy and to try to help people convert to Islam and submit to one god.

 In October 2008, on America and the 2008 financial crisis, he said, "America is collapsing, according to the same scenario of the Russian collapse."